What is an academy?

 They were originally a Labour government initiative launched in 2000, with the aim of boosting struggling schools in deprived inner-city areas.
-Since the 2010 election the number of academies has risen significantly.
+Since 2010 the number of academies has risen significantly.
 Schools rated ‘outstanding’ or ‘performing well’ by Ofsted get priority.

 The future of academies has been hotly debated after the government announced that all schools would become academies.
 At present it appears that this will not be a mandatory process.
-On 10 May 2016 Nicky Morgan, the Secretary of State for Education, said: "We still want every school to become an academy by 2022.
+On 10 May 2016 Nicky Morgan, the then Secretary of State for Education, said: "We still want every school to become an academy by 2022.
 We always intended this to be a six-year process in which good schools should be able to take their own decisions about their future as academies.
 However, we understand the concerns that have been raised about a hard deadline and legislating for blanket powers to issue academy orders.
 That is why I announced on Friday that we have decided it is not necessary to take blanket powers to convert good schools in strong local authorities to academies at this time."

 How are academies different from ordinary primary schools?

 As local authorities do not fund academies, academies have more freedom to decide certain things for themselves.
 For example, they can control their own curriculum and finances, and decide how long terms and school days will be.
 They can also find an external sponsor, like a business, university, charity or faith body.
 Schools with an Ofsted rating of less than ‘outstanding’ must have a sponsor, whereas ‘outstanding’ schools can instead form a trust of people sitting on its governing body.

 Just like other schools, academies have Ofsted inspections, and their exam results are published by the Department for Education.